openharmony/useriam_pin_auth/README.md

 # PIN Authentication (pinauth)

 ## Introduction

-The PIN authentication (pinauth) module allows users to set and delete their Personal Information Numbers (PINs) and supports authentication of these PINs.
-Working with the basic framework of the User IAM subsystem, the pinauth module supports PIN change.
+The PIN authentication (pinauth) module supports the setting, deletion, and authentication of user PINs.
+Working with the User IAM subsystem framework, the pinauth module supports PIN change.

 pinauth is one of the basic user identity authentication executors of OpenHarmony.
-It registers resource information related to PIN authentication to the collaborative authentication framework based on the resource registration interface defined by collaborative authentication, and implements PIN setting, deletion, and authentication based on the scheduling of the collaborative authentication framework.
+It registers PIN authentication resource information with the collaborative authentication framework based on the resource registration interface defined by collaborative authentication, and implements PIN setting, deletion, and authentication based on the scheduling of the collaborative authentication framework.

 **Figure 1** pinauth architecture